alexandercoulter/fastfrechet/paper.md

 The `fastfrechet` package addresses these limitations by providing a fast, scalable, and user-friendly implementation of both Fréchet regression and variable selection for 2-Wasserstein space, based on the work of
 @coulter_fast_2024.
-The package incorporates resampling tools, including cross-validation described in @tucker_variable_2023 and stability selection described in @coulter_fast_2024, to enhance automatic variable selection.
+The package incorporates resampling tools to enhance automatic variable selection, including cross-validation described in
+@tucker_variable_2023 and stability selection described in @coulter_fast_2024.
 Additionally, `fastfrechet` features a customized dual active-set solver for the Fréchet regression problem, inspired by @arnstrom_dual_2022, which ensures both computational efficiency and accuracy while accommodating user-specified support constraints.
-The Fréchet regression solver also accommodates the weighting scheme used in the variable selection procedure, the first package to do so.
+The Fréchet regression solver also accommodates the auxiliary weighting scheme used in the variable selection procedure, the first package to do so.

 <!--The `fastfrechet` package addresses these limitations by providing a fast, scalable, and user-friendly implementation of variable selection for 2-Wasserstein Fréchet regression based on the work of @coulter_fast_2024, including the general setting without variable selection as a special case.
 The package incorporates resampling tools, including cross-validation as described in @tucker_variable_2023 and stability selection as discussed in @coulter_fast_2024, to enhance automatic variable selection.
 Additionally, `fastfrechet` features a customized dual active-set solver, inspired by @arnstrom_dual_2022, which ensures both computational efficiency and accuracy while accommodating user-specified constraints.-->